-Using your laptop in bed prevents the laptop from releasing the heat effectively, leading to damaged vents and cooling fans.
+Using your laptop in bed prevents the laptop from releasing heat effectively, leading to damaged vents and cooling fans.
 However, you can use a wooden board or a hardcover notebook when working from bed to prevent heat damage.

 Contact the Lenovo Support Team

-The support will solve severe issues with the core peripherals, and you might need to visit the Lenovo service center near you to get the needed help.
+The support will solve severe issues with the core peripherals, and you might need to visit the Lenovo service center near you to get the required help.
 It is wise to carry the original warranty card and bill.

 A Lenovo laptop that does not start when you need to finish a task can be frustrating, but you can learn how to fix the issue yourself or consult an expert.
-If your laptop does not turn on, you can shut off the Lenovo laptop and turn it on once again.
+If your laptop does not turn on, you can shut off the Lenovo laptop and turn it on again.